ucdavis/FairMLCourse/Blog.md

 **May 12, 1615:**

-BTW, the longer I ramble on about some topic in class, the more likely I'll ask you about it during interactive grading. :-) I've put a smiley sign here, because it *is* funny, but it's also true.
+BTW, the longer I ramble on about some topic in class, the more likely it is that I'll ask you about it during interactive grading. :-) I've put a smiley sign here, because it *is* funny, but it's also true.

 **May 12, 1610:**